Webster's Unabridged Dictionary - Letter M - Page 71

 Mop (v. t.)
 To rub or wipe with a mop, or as with a mop; as, to mop a floor; to mop one's face with a handkerchief.

 Mopboard (n.)
+(Carp.)
 A narrow board nailed against the wall of a room next to the floor; skirting board; baseboard.
 See Baseboard.

 Moped (imp. & p. p.) of Mope.